Company will pay you $2,400 to binge 24 hours of true crime documentaries - NewsBreak

 TAMPA, Fla. ( WFLA ) — A streaming site wants to pay you $2,400 for watching 24 straight hours of crime documentaries.

-For the third year in a row MagellanTV has selected a lineup of 32 true crime documentaries for a lucky winner’s viewing and to share on social media.Video: Older woman beaten in attempted carjacking
+For the third year in a row MagellanTV has selected a lineup of 32 true crime documentaries for a lucky winner’s viewing and to share on social media.Alabama ER doctor shares what internet challenges are hospitalizing kids

 The person who is hired will watch: